ghafeq/Portfolio/README.md

 This portfolio is a collection of my work, experiments, and the things I’ve built along the way.

-Built With
+#Built With
 Next.js
 TypeScript
 Tailwind CSS
 Figma
 Getting Started

-Clone the repository and install the dependencies:

-npm install

-Run the development server:

-npm run dev

-Open http://localhost:3000 in your browser to view the portfolio.
+Open shafiqeffendy.xyz in your browser to view the portfolio.

 License